sudlab/pipeline_utrons/README.md

 Clone/download the repository folder `updated_pipeline_utrons` (this is the updated version of the pipeline_utrons, for usage with python3).
 Copy the contents of `updated_pipeline_utrons` directory to your `cgat/cgat-flow/CGATPipelines/`.

+The updated `GenomeAnalysis.pyx` and `IndexedGenome.py` should replace the old versions in `cgat/cgat-apps/CGAT`.

 ## Configuration
 The pipeline requires a configured :file: `pipeline.yml` file.